opencv/opencv/modules/ml/doc/statistical_models.rst

 .. ocv:function:: CvStatModel::CvStatModel()

 Each statistical model class in ML has a default constructor without parameters.
-This constructor is useful for a two-stage model construction, when the default constructor is followed by ``train()`` or ``load()`` .
+This constructor is useful for a two-stage model construction, when the default constructor is followed by :ocv:func:`CvStatModel::train` or :ocv:func:`CvStatModel::load`.

 CvStatModel::CvStatModel(...)
 -----------------------------